 so I still have to finish the course and apply it to many more drawings!

-what’s your equipment and which software do you use?
+7. What’s your digital equipment and which software do you use?

 I personally prefer the feeling of drawing on paper